 The School of Foreign Service (SFS) invites you to an information session about the Jesuit Volunteer Corps (JVC).
 Members of JVC, from staff to current volunteers, will discuss fulltime service opportunities—around the country and world—available to Georgetown students after graduation.
 JVC offers a spectrum of fulltime placements for one to two years in fields like healthcare, education, housing, legal aid, and social services.
 Since the organization’s founding, more than 10,000 people—from senators to teachers—identify as Former Jesuit Volunteers, and have dared to change through this transformative experience.

-Contact SFS Assistant Dean Lisa Gordinier with any questions.
+Contact SFS Assistant Dean Lisa Gordinier with questions.

 Questions about Options Series and Postgraduate Service

-Email CSJ's Executive Director, Dr. Andria Wisler, if you have questions about the Options Series or postgraduate service.
+Email CSJ's Assistant Director, Whitney Maddox, Student Organizations and Leaders, if you have questions about the Options Series or postgraduate service.

 Click here to learn what other resources are available as you discern postgraduate service.